bbauska/Coursera-Bootstrap/readme.md

 A typical navigation bar, how do you go about designing this?

-When you design a typical navigation bar, you should obviously keep in mind some dos and don\'ts about how you design navigation bars.
+When you design a typical navigation bar, you should obviously keep in mind some dos and don&apos;ts about how you design navigation bars.

 First is that you use user-friendly and simple terms within your navigation bar to indicate the various links that the users can follow within your website to reach information..

-You should provide a standardized navigation, so that wherever the user is within your website hierarchy, they\'ll always know how to go back to the homepage, how to go to the next, previous, or up and down the hierarchy of some sort.
+You should provide a standardized navigation, so that wherever the user is within your website hierarchy, they&apos;ll always know how to go back to the homepage, how to go to the next, previous, or up and down the hierarchy of some sort.